department-of-veterans-affairs/efolder-express/docs/installation.rst

 .. code-block:: console

-    $ pip install twistd -no efolder-express --config=path/to/config.yml
+    $ twistd -no efolder-express --config=path/to/config.yml

 And open up your browser to ``http://locahost:8080``.